100-ton gun: General characteristics

-The 100 ton gun was enormous for their time.
+The 100 ton gun was enormous for its time.
 The weight was comparable to that of the much later Iowa-class 406 mm/50cal guns, even though their barrels were quite short.
 They were muzzle-loading guns, with a rifled tube and rigid mount.
 Each gun required a crew of 35 men, including 18 men to handle the ammunition.

 First build

 The 100-ton gun was first built with a caliber of 17 in throughout the whole length of its bore.
 It was 32 ft 10.5 in (L/23.5) long.
 The barrel's outer diameter was 77 in at the breech, which reduced to 29 in at the muzzle.
 The length of bore was 30 ft 6 in long, or 21.5 calibers.
 The rifling consisted of 27 grooves of 1/8-inch depth and had a progressive twist rate of L/45 at the muzzle.
 The driving bands of the shells were attached gas-checks instead of the traditional studs.
 The weight of the gun was 101.5 lt, or about 100 tons.

 The gun was built up from an inner steel tube surrounded by multiple wrought iron coils.
 The inner tube itself consisted of two parts joined by a double ring.
 This was caused by the manufacturer being unable to make this in one piece.

 The loading gear of the gun was hydraulic.
 In a fixed position, the barrel was declined to bring in the charge and a ram head then forced the shot up the bore to its seat against the charge.
 After firing, the gun was again brought back to this position.
 The ram, which had a sponge head, would then be brought in again.
 When it reached the back of the gun it would unleash a powerful jet of water to clean the barrel and make sure no fire was left.
-After withdrawing the ram, a new charge and shot were brought up in turn and positioned before the barrel.
+Once the ram had been withdrawn, a new charge and shot were brought up in turn and positioned before the barrel.
 The whole operation was handled by a man pulling levers.

 Firing was mechanical or electrical, with an optical system for aiming.

 The gun crews could fire a projectile once every six minutes.
 Muzzle velocity was 472 m/s and maximum elevation was 10° 30'.
 At maximum charge 204 kg?) and maximum elevation, a projectile could achieve a range of only 5990 m, but at that distance the projectile could still pierce 394 mm of steel (it is not clear if it was mild or hardened).

 The weight of the mount was: 20680 kg (mobile mounts with 18 wheels), 24118 kg (platform) and 2032 kg (base).
 The platform was sloped at 4 degrees to slow the recoil.
 On the platform mount, hydraulic systems powered chains that traversed the guns through an arc of 150 degrees; another hydraulic system provided elevation.